russell-n/theape/ape/plugins/apeplugin.rst

    Ape.arguments
    Ape.sections

 .. warning:: The ConfigParser adds all options in the DEFAULT section to the other sections.
-I am assuming that anything in the DEFAULT section that is the same as something in the APE section should be ignored.
+I am assuming that anything in the DEFAULT section that is the same as something in the APE section (same option:value) should be ignored.